casper-network/docs-archive/workflow/transfer-workflow.rst

 **Request fields:**

 - ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned
-- ``transfer-id`` - <64-BIT INTEGER>  The ``transfer-id`` is a memo field, providing additional information about the recipient which is necessary when transferring token to some recipients.
-For example, if depositing token into an account where off chain management is used to keep track of individual sub-balances, it is necessary to provide a memo id uniquely identifying the actual recipient.
-If this not necessary for a given recipient, you may pass ``0`` or some ``u64`` value that is meaningful to you.
+- ``transfer-id`` - <64-BIT INTEGER>  The ``transfer-id`` is a memo field, providing additional information about the recipient, which is necessary when transferring tokens to some recipients.
+For example, if depositing tokens into an account where off-chain management keeps track of individual sub-balances, it is necessary to provide a memo id uniquely identifying the actual recipient.
+If this is not necessary for a given recipient, you may pass ``0`` or some ``u64`` value that is meaningful to you
 - ``node-address`` - <HOST:PORT> Hostname or IP and port of a node on a network bound to a JSON-RPC endpoint [default:http://localhost:7777]
 - ``amount`` - <512-BIT INTEGER> The number of motes to transfer (1 CSPR = 100000000000 ``Motes``)
 - ``secret-key`` - Path to secret key file